Generalization capabilities of translationally equivariant neural networks: Datasets

 \subsection{Regression: predicting observables on the lattice}

 The dataset contains lattice configurations and corresponding $n$ and $|\phi|^2$ values, the first ones being the input for the CNN and the latter being the quantities to predict.
-In order to be able to make a comparison with the results found in \cite{Zhou:2019}, we use the same set of physical parameters: $\eta=4.01$, $\lambda=1$ and $\mu \in \{ 0.91,\dots,1.05 \}$ with steps of 0.005.
+We create data with the following set of physical parameters: $\eta=4.01$, $\lambda=1$ and $\mu \in \{ 0.91,\dots,1.5 \}$, where values in the range $[0.91,1.05]$ are separated by $\Delta\mu=0.005$, while $\Delta\mu=0.1$ in the range $[1.1,1.5]$.
 We choose five different lattice sizes: $50\times2$, $60\times4$, $100\times5$, $125\times8$ and $200\times10$, where the first number is $N_t=1/T$ and the second one $N_x=L$.
 Different $N_t$ means different temperature $T$, which influences the properties of the phase transition, as shown in Fig.~\ref{fig:test_plots_mu_60_times_4}.
 The total amount of training data is $N_{\mathrm{train}}=20000$, generated at $\mu=1.05$ on the $60\times4$ lattice, and the whole validation set consists of $N_{\mathrm{val}}=2000$ at the same $\mu$ and lattice size.
-The test set contains 4000 data points per each $\mu$ at each lattice size, with a total of $N_{\mathrm{test}}=4000\times5\times29=580000$ data points.
-We discard the first 1000 sweeps to disregard thermalization, then save a configuration and the respective observables every 5 sweeps.
-For some combinations of chemical potential and lattice size we observe a high autocorrelation.
-In these cases the number of sweeps is increased to 50, which sufficiently reduces the autocorrelation.
+We define two distinct test sets, both containing 4000 data points per each $\mu$ at each lattice size.
+The first test set (test set~A) is characterized by values of $\mu \in \{ 0.91,\dots,1.05 \}$, which correspond to the ones used in~\cite{Zhou:2019}, in order that a direct comparison with the results found there is possible.
+The second test set (test set~B) is designed to examine the extrapolation abilities of the neural networks to chemical potentials higher than the one they have been trained on, specifically in the range $\mu \in \{ 1.1,\dots,1.5 \}$.
+The total amount of test data is $N_{\mathrm{test}}=4000\times5\times(29+5)=680000$.
+We discard the first 1000 sweeps to disregard thermalization and then save a configuration and the respective observables every five sweeps.
+For some combinations of chemical potential and lattice size, we observe a high autocorrelation.
+In these cases, the number of sweeps is increased to 50, which sufficiently reduces the autocorrelation.

 We now closely inspect the distribution of the two fundamental quantities needed for the computation of the observables $n$ and $|\phi|^2$, namely $k_{x,t}$ and $f_x$.
 This is meant to give an additional insight into the dataset properties and the generalization capabilities of the architectures.
 We remind that $k_{x,t}$ can take any integer value, while $f_x$ is either 0 or a positive even number.
-In the following discussion we omit the lattice index $x$ and use $k_t$, $k_x$ and $f$ instead.
+In the following discussion, we omit the lattice index $x$ and use $k_t$, $k_x$ and $f$ instead.